Compare Cat Insurance

-With certain policies offering up to £12,000 a year worth of cover, you are usually advised to get as much cover as you can through our policy.
+With certain policies offering up to £12,000 a year worth of cover, you’re usually advised to get as much cover as you can.

-It is possible to get cat insurance that will pay you the purchase price of your animal if they go missing due to being stolen or straying.
+Lost and Found Cover: It is possible to get cat insurance that will pay you the purchase price of your animal if they go missing due to being stolen or running away.
 You will need to report the cat missing to the police.

 When looking at insurance cover, aim to find an insurer who will be willing to pay the purchase price, as well as up to £2,000 for the cost of advertising or a reward.

-If you the owner needs to go into hospital or care, this insurance policy can pay for a cattery to look after your cat whilst you are unable to care for them.
+Boarding Fees: If you the owner need to go into hospital or care, this insurance policy can pay for a cattery to look after your cat whilst you are unable to care for them.

 Currently the maximum level of cover is approximately £1,500 for boarding fees – and again it is recommended to try get the maximum possible.

-If you take your cat away with you, can get vet fees covered if you need to seek medical attention for your overseas.
-You can get cover for up to £2,000 worth vet treatment fees.
+Foreign Travel Cover: Take your cat away with you, you can get vet fees covered so you can seek medical attention overseas.
+You can get cover for up to £2,000 worth of vet treatments.

 Cat Insurance FAQs